-This linguistic argument may be shallow, or perhaps a prelude to a deeper deconstruction of meaningfulness.
-There is more to it, after all.
-For yes, people do sacrifice their lives in trade, a soldier throws himself on a grenade to save his fellow soldiers, a mother sacrifices her youth and vigor milked out to a husk by her children, a father grinds away at his trade until his body finally fails, giving sacrifice for the needs of his family, and these transactions represent a meaning relationship between that which is given and that which is received, and justifies the gift.
-The sense of meaningfulness helps people organize their lives and merge activity with feeling self-actualized, which is generally a benefit to them and to society.
-Fair enough.
-But I do want to go deeper and see what is in this feeling of meaningfulness that sometimes permeates activities, programs of achievement, relationships, or lives.
-There's obviously something valuable there: what are its outlines, its limitations, and what might it point toward, higher than itself.
+On the other hand, it's valid, too.
+For yes, people do sacrifice their lives in trade, a soldier throws himself on a grenade to save his fellow soldiers, a mother sacrifices her youth and vigor milked out to a husk by her children, a father grinds away at his trade until his body finally fails, giving sacrifice for the needs of his family, and these transactions represent a meaning relationship between that which is given (life) and that which is received (happy knowledge of life preserved, sustained, nurtured), and justifies the gift -- in the view of the committed giver.

-A Jordan Peterson might counteroffer that dopamine doesn't require alienation, and the flow state, which is characterized by dopamine, is itself directly meaningful.
-But that's just what I'm saying, that's an inner-surrender state.
+A Jordan Peterson might counter-argue that dopamine doesn't require alienation, and that the flow state, which is characterized by dopamine, is itself directly meaningful.
+But that's just what I'm saying: that is an inner-surrender state.